WalterMeier/git-secret-docker/README.md

 # Usage

-## git secret commands
+## exec

-You can manually run the `git-secret` container and mount the data in it as you see fit, so that you can then execute the `git secret` commands against said data.

-To make it easier however, we've provided the `gitsecret` wrapper in the `exec` directory.
+The `exec` directory contains the executable wrapper script(-s), that let you use your newly created image in a way, similar to how you would use `git secret <arg>` commands if you had `git-secret` installed locally.

-Just add the `exec` dir to your PATH and you can run `git secret` commands via the `gitsecret` wrapper as follows.
+Just add this directory to your `PATH`, and start using them.

+The following is an explanation of how these scripts work.

+## gitsecret &lt;args&gt;

+Execute [git-secret](http://git-secret.io/) commands in your current working directory.
 ```
 cd /path/to/repo/you/want/to/encrypt
 gitsecret init
-gitsecret tell john.doe@example.com
+gitsecret whoknows
 # etc
 ```
-> In a nutshell, this `gitsecret` wrapper just mounts the current directory to the `git-secret` container and runs the `git secret <args>` command against it.
+> In a nutshell, this `gitsecret` script just mounts the current directory to the `git-secret` container and runs the `git secret <args>` command against it.

-## Adding other people to git-secret repo
+## gitsecret addperson &lt;args&gt;

 As stated in the [git-secret-tell](http://git-secret.io/git-secret-tell) documentation, to add another user to the `git-secret` enabled repo,